 Recovery, Self-Care & Growth

 In addition to the main content, there is a bonus Q&A addressing the biggest challenges that introverted music therapists face in their work lives.

 The course also includes three full-length interviews with board-certified music therapists who identify as introverts.
 These interviews provide insight, advice and resources spanning a variety of topics related to introversion and professional success.

-Ami Kunimura, MA, MT-BC
+Rachelle Norman, MA, MT-BC